fabianschwab/ic-ce-mvp-infrastructure/README.md

 1. Your IBM account must be connected to the IBM GitHub.
 2. Change the Container Registry Plan

+Limitations:

+1. Git needs to by IBM Whitewater
+2. No git token at the moment so no service api key only account api keys, otherwise liking git repos does not work because the service has no access

+==> solution could be only use generic git and a need to provide a token to access teh repo.

 ## TLDR

 Fast start steps either from local machine or from IBM Cloud via **Schematics**.